sibekov/milestone-project-mildew-detection-in-cherry-leaves/README.md

 - Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/).
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

-### Media

-- The photos used on the home and sign-up page are from This Open-Source site.
-- The images used for the gallery page were taken from this other open-source site.

-## Acknowledgements (optional)
-* Thank the people that provided support throughout this project.